tytydraco/yessleep/out/Im_a_Crime_Scene_Cleaner_and_this_is_the_most_unsettling_job_Ive_ever_been_on.md

 Arin stands there saying nothing.
 A man of few words and even fewer thoughts.
 Fucking hate that guy.

 "Well let's get to it!
 I said it earlier and I'll say it again.
 I don't want to be here all night.
 I got a date with a 30 rack at 6am and you can't drink all day if you don't start in the morning."
 John said and smacked his hands together with a loud clap and bounced forward into the gore with a mop and bucket.
-Old blood sticking to the wheels of the bucket as he pushes it into the room.
+Old blood sticking to the wheels of the bucket as he pushed it into the room.

 Shaking his head Arin followed behind.